There are some extra challenges when traveling with asthma. The tips here can help you prevent asthma symptoms. And they will make your travel easier.

 Stay away from smokers and places where smoking is allowed.

 To help keep yourself from getting a cold or other infection, wash your hands often.
 And try not to touch your mouth or nose.
-Use hand cleaner or sanitizer if you can't wash your hands with soap and water.
+Use hand sanitizer if you can't wash your hands with soap and water.

 Here are some tips about what to take on your travels: